 The biggest surge came in November 2021, when it hit $18 per token and now sustaining in the key area between $12 to $14.
 Indeed the coin fundamentals are strong which is further supported by technical analysis.

 It would be safe to conclude that the coin has much room for growth and can rally 3x in value in the upcoming bull run, that forecast the price around $50 per token (estimated).

-On the flip side, the chart is forming a bearish wedge pattern that may result in fall of the token price back to $5 per token.
+On the flip side, the chart formed a bearish wedge pattern that may result in the fall of the token price back to $3 per token.
 Therefore, risk management is essential before investing in any crypto coin.

 Where to buy NEAR Token?

 NEAR token can be bought from the top crypto exchanges like Binance and Huobi.
 You can also get wNEAR on Ref Finance which is a DEX built on the NEAR blockchain.